-2.6 Domestic Hot Water
+2.7 Domestic Hot Water

-Hot water is produced by a 76-gallon, 4.5 kW electric storage water heater.
-The domestic hot water pipes are partially insulated, and the insulation is in fair condition.
+Hot water is produced by an 80-gallon, 4.5 kW electric storage water heater.
+The unit is rated as standard efficiency and is in fair operating condition.
+A fractional horsepower circulation pump distributes heated domestic water to end uses.
+The circulation pump operates continuously.
+The domestic hot water pipes are not insulated, and insulation is evaluated for the pipes in this report.